 We evaluated all feedback and information, building a final prototype and releasing our first timepiece, the Kinetic.
 It's been used by pilots, peace officers, EMT’s, farmers, members of the military, and hard working men and women who would wear their timepiece proudly, every day.

 After finishing up our Kinetic we went back to work.
-We took the feedback from the Kinetic and put it into our next timepiece, the Atlas.
+We took the feedback from the Kinetic and put it into our next timepieces, the Atlas, Neptune, KII and the Professional.
 Each timepiece we produce is put through a rigorous quality control inspection to ensure that you can depend on your Sangin Instruments timepiece.